 It was listed at #87 in The 100 Greatest Looney Tunes.

 - Alliterative Name: The bandit is called Slug McSlug.

 - Alliterative Title: "The Stupor Salesman".

 - Ash Face: Daffy and the crook at the end.
 One of the things that Daffy tries to sell the guy ignites the stove's gas and blows up the house, leaving them both battered and covered in ash.

 - A-Team Firing: Slug McSlug fires at Daffy with an automatic weapon twice without hitting him.

 - Bag of Holding: Daffy carries quite a wide arrange of products in his tiny bag.

-- The WB! version left in the gun threat part FOX cut, but cut the part where Daffy turns on the gas stove and tries to flick the lighter (as the WB censors thought it was a dangerous act that can be easily imitated by children at home), though the part where Slug McSlug does the same and blows the house up wasn't cut.
+- The WB! version left in the gun threat part FOX cut, but cut the part where Daffy turns on the gas stove and tries to flick the lighter (due to it being classed as dangerous, imitable behaviour).

 - By the Lights of Their Eyes: Daffy thinks he sees Slug's eyes in a dark room.
 He turns on the lights, and it's actually his reflection in a mirror.